Photo via Pixabay

 VonThun Farms has two locations in New Jersey, both of which offer apple and pumpkin picking during Spooky Season and are open daily.
 Both farms have corn mazes and other autumnal activities to amplify the seasonal fun.
 On Fall Festival Weekends, guests get access to 20+ activities, including self-pick access, hayrides, pumpkin bowling, rubber duck races, pedal karts, and more.

 1111 Mt.
 Kemble Avenue, Morristown, NJ

 This nearly century-old family-owned farm has hayrides, multiple mazes, and a fun picnic play area, in addition to pumpkin and apple-picking.
-The latter has a $7 fee for picking, which includes orchard admission and a tote bag, plus you pay per apple.
-If you want a pumpkin, you’ll have to spring for the $16 Farm Sampler, which includes maze and hayride access—you can upgrade to the $20 Ultimate Farm Experience for both pumpkins and apples, which I highly recommend doing.
+The latter has a $7 fee for picking, which includes orchard admission and a tote bag, plus you pay per pound.
+If you want a pumpkin, you’ll have to spring for the $16 Farm Sampler, which includes maze and hayride access—you can upgrade to the $25 All Access Pass for both pumpkins and apples, which I highly recommend doing.